TheThingsIndustries/lorawan-stack-docs/doc/content/devices/end-device-templates/mapping.md

 This example shows creating a generic device profile that is mapped with provisioning data for secure elements to create device templates.

+This example uses a **Microchip ATECC608A-MAHTN-T Manifest File**.
+This file contains provisioning data for The Things Join Server.
+You can download the example file [here](../microchip-atecc608a-mahtn-t-example.json).

 First, create a mapping file with a device profile:

 ```bash